Home › Blog › Tools › CRM for Outlook: 8 Best Software to Boost Productivity

 The evaluation of products or tools chosen for this article follows an unbiased, systematic approach that ensures a fair, insightful, and well-rounded review.
 This method employs six key factors:

-User Reviews / Ratings: Direct experiences from users, including ratings and feedback from reputable sites, provide a ground-level perspective.
+1. User Reviews / Ratings: Direct experiences from users, including ratings from platforms like G2 and Capterra and feedback from reputable sites, provide a ground-level perspective.
 This feedback is critical in understanding overall satisfaction and potential problems.

 Choosing the best CRM software that integrates with Outlook is essential for streamlining your sales process and enhancing your team’s productivity.
 To help you make the right decision, I’ve narrowed the list down to my three top picks:

-BIGContacts is an intuitive CRM option that simplifies contact management and integrates with Outlook.
+BIGContacts is an intuitive free contact management software that integrates with Outlook.
 It features marketing automation, lead capturing, and excellent support to back you up.
 With BIGContacts, managing every aspect of your customer relationship becomes convenient and efficient.

 Salesflare is perfect for teams looking to maximize their sales potential within the Outlook environment.
 It offers automated contact and company information syncing, keeping your data accurate.
 Opt for Salesflare to bring the power of automation to your sales process.